sdeepthi-12/SimpliSmart-Assignment/README.md

 2. **Add a Sidecar Container to NGINX Deployment**:

    - Modify the NGINX deployment to include a sidecar container that generates CPU load.
-Example configuration:
+Example configuration: Uses one CPU core (--cpu 1) for 60 seconds to generate load.

      ```yaml
      - name: stress